oracle/weblogic-remote-console/documentation/content/en/latest/set-console/contribute-wrc-repository/_index.md

 6. If the base image was changed, update the samples.

 7. Commit your changes.
 Make sure to include a git commit signoff that lists your name and the email address that matches its entry in the OCA Signatories list.
 For example, <code>Signed-off-by: Your Name you@example.org</code>.
 You can add this automatically by adding the <code>--signoff</code> option to your git commit command: <code>git commit--signoff</code>.
-We cannot merge pull requests from contributors who have not signed the OCA.

 8. Submit the pull request.
 Include a link to its related issue and describe what you hope to accomplish with your changes and how to validate them.